All buskers, performers, spruikers and pavement artists working in a Council space need to have a busking permit.

 - Any other condition which the Council considers to be appropriate.

 Applying for a Permit

 To busk in a Council space, applicants must complete a Busking Permit Application Form ( DOCX 54.18KB) and submit it, with the specified payment amount, accompanying documentation and media to Council for consideration.
 Busking permit applications must be made at least 10 working days prior to the date you want to start.

 If your application is unsuccessful, your application fee will be refunded in full.

 In deciding whether to grant a permit the Council must take into consideration:

-- Details supplied by the permit holder and their emergency contact numbers
+- Details supplied by the permit applicant

 - Whether AS 1428.2 or other disability standards can be complied with including a minimum footpath width for pedestrian traffic of 1.8 metres is to be maintained in accordance with Disability Discrimination Act principles and relevant codes and standards

 - Whether any undue obstruction will be caused to pedestrians or vehicle traffic in the area specified

 - Whether any interference will be caused in relation to other approved activities in the area